googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 ### `GameServer` Agones resource created

 Out of cluster dev servers make use of [local dev servers]({{< ref "/docs/Guides/local-game-server.md" >}}).
-Follow the instructions there to create a `GameServer` resource for use with your local server.
+Follow the instructions there to create a `GameServer` resource for use with a local game server.
-Note that the `metadata:annotations:agones.dev/dev-address` should be updated to point to your local machine, more details [below](#forwarded-ports) around port forwarding.
+Note that the `metadata:annotations:agones.dev/dev-address` should be updated to point to the local machine, more details [below](#forwarded-ports) around port forwarding.

 ### SDK Server available